netscaler/netscaler-k8s-ingress-controller/cd/canary-azure-devops/kubernetes_configs/cic_helm/README.md

 Authentication policies are used to enforce access restrictions to resources hosted by an application or an API server.

-Citrix provides a Kubernetes CustomResourceDefinitions (CRDs) called the [Auth CRD](https://github.com/netscaler/netscaler-k8s-ingress-controller/tree/master/crd/auth) that you can use with the Citrix ingress controller to define authentication policies on the ingress Netscaler.
+Citrix provides a Kubernetes CustomResourceDefinitions (CRDs) called the [Auth CRD](https://github.com/netscaler/netscaler-k8s-ingress-controller/tree/master/crd/auth) that you can use with the Netscaler ingress controller to define authentication policies on the ingress Netscaler.

 Example file: [auth_example.yaml](https://github.com/citrix/citrix-helm-charts/tree/master/example-crds/auth_example.yaml)